ustcsiwei88/SmallVPN/Readme.md

 ### WhereRU

-This is the homepage or WhereRU.
+This is the homepage or WhereRU, a VPN built for school projects.
 It is implemented in userspace and quite simple, but it's highly performant.

 The SSL version: AES128-SHA